gorilla-devs/ferium/README.md

 This defaults to `.minecraft/mods`, where `.minecraft` is the default Minecraft resources directory.
 You don't need to worry about this if you play with Mojang's launcher (unless you changed the resources directory).
 You can choose to pick a custom output directory during profile creation or [change it later](#profiles).

-If ferium fails to download a mod, it will print it's name in red and give the reason.
+If ferium fails to download a mod, it will print its name in red and give the reason.
 It will continue downloading the rest of the mods and will exit with an error.

 **WARNING:** _When upgrading, any files not downloaded by ferium will be moved to the `.old` folder in the output directory_

 ### Upgrading Modpacks

-> If your output directory's `mods` and `resourcepacks` sre not empty when setting it, ferium will offer to create a backup.
+> If your output directory's `mods` and `resourcepacks` are not empty when setting it, ferium will offer to create a backup.
 Please do so if it contains any files you would like to keep

 Now after adding all your mods, run `ferium modpack upgrade` to download the modpack to your output directory.
 This defaults to `.minecraft`, which is the default Minecraft resources directory.
 You don't need to worry about this if you play with Mojang's launcher (unless you changed the resources directory).
 You can choose to pick a custom output directory when adding modpacks or [change it later](#managing-modpacks).

-If ferium fails to download a mod, it will print it's name in red and give the reason.
+If ferium fails to download a mod, it will print its name in red and give the reason.
 It will continue downloading the rest of the mods and will exit with an error.

 **WARNING:** _If you choose to install modpack overrides, your existing configs may be overwritten_